sdiehl28/tutorial-website/content/_index.md

 * ability to easily experiment with new ideas
 * fewer software and model evaluation bugs

-A predictive model is something that organically evolves through a series of iterative cycles each of which measures improvement.
-This evolution happens through following a process, but not a process that is a strict methodology with precise names and rules to follow, but rather a process which permits each iteration to naturally evolve with respect to current goals.
+A predictive model is something that evolves through a series of iterative cycles each of which measures improvement.

 #### Who This is For